justUmen/PopUpLearn/README.md

 Content should be (or will be) compatible with "WallpaperGenerator" and "GameScript". (but .pul files can give specific configurations)

-Use `~/.PopUpLearn` folder to store scripts, data and logs.
+PopUpLearn is using the folder `~/.PopUpLearn` to store scripts, data and user logs.

-If you create a cool and useful .pul, share it with the rest of us ! :)
+If you create a cool and useful PUL FILE, share it with the rest of us ! :)

 Technologies : PopUpLearn is using `bash`, `html`, `php`, `js`, `css`, `nodejs` and `reactjs`.